quotient-im/libQuotient/README.md

 Qt Creator, you shouldn't need to deal with Qt paths at all, just pick the right kit and go straight to building.

-Unless you switch E2EE at compile-time, you will also need libolm.
+You will also need libolm.
 You'll have to build it yourself - there's no binary for Windows that you can download from vcpkg or elsewhere, as of this writing.
-The source code is available at https://gitlab.matrix.org/matrix-org/olm; you can use the same toolchain (CMake+MSVC, e.g.) as for the rest of Quotient.
+The source code is available at https://gitlab.matrix.org/matrix-org/olm;
+you can use the same toolchain (CMake+MSVC, e.g.) as for the rest of Quotient.

 ## Using the library